• 中国精品科技期刊

 • Author Bio:

 Fan Zhihua: born in 1996.
-PhD.
-Assistant professor.
+PhD, assistant professor.
 His main research interests include dataflow architecture, programming model, and reconfigurable architecture

 Li Wenming: born in 1988.
-PhD.
-Associate professor.
+PhD, associate professor.
 His main research interests include high-throughput processor architecture, dataflow architecture, and software simulation

 Zhang Zhiyuan: born in 2000.
 PhD candidate.
 His main research interests include high-performance computing, dataflow, and reconfigurable architecture